Indo-Canadian organized crime: History

 Some of the young men involved today in crime may come from first-generation backgrounds but the majority are second and third-generation Punjabi-Canadians.
 These individuals were initially involved in petty street crimes, but older and more calculating criminals from the community quickly saw opportunities to make a profit from the situation.
 Often using clan-based ties and connections in their ancestral homeland, mainly in the parts of the Punjab, organized criminals from there were able to build criminal empires making use of young street gangs.
 During the period from 2006 to 2014, 34 South Asians made up 21.3% of gang related deaths in British Columbia.

 In the 1980s, there was a violent struggle to have the Punjab break away from India to found a new state to be called Khalistan ("the land of the pure").
 In June 1984, the Indian Prime Minister, Indira Gandhi, had the Indian Army storm the most sacred site for Sikhs, the Golden Temple or the Darbar Sahib ("abode of God") in Amritsar, which had been taken over by armed Sikh separatists.
-During the ensuing battle between 5–8 June 1984, the Darbar Sahib was severely damaged with over 492 deaths.
+During the ensuing battle between 5–8 June 1984, the Darbar Sahib was severely damaged with over 492 deaths reported by the government, the actual number likely much higher.
 The incident was seen by many Sikhs around the world as a massacre and a declaration of war by India upon their community.
 In Canada, some members in the Sikh community started to engage in revolutionary activities in support of Khalistan.
 Though the intention was initially political, some of the activists also started to engage in organized crime as a way to raise money for the struggle.
 Ranjit "Ron" Dosanjh, the president of the Vancouver chapter of the separatist International Sikh Youth Federation, became the leader alongside his brother Jimsher "Jimmy" Dosanjh of the Dosanjh gang.